-Developed by Microsoft, ASP.NET, a server-side web-application framework, allows developers to create dynamic websites, applications, and services.
+Developed by Microsoft, ASP.NET, a server-side web application framework, allows developers to create dynamic websites, applications, and services.

-It is difficult to state what Node.js and .NET compete with each other.
+It is difficult to state how Node.js and .NET compete with each other.
 In fact, .NET is a huge app platform that is used to develop complex enterprise apps with enormous and cumbersome software systems.
 In a word, .NET and Node.js can support each other in software development.
 Generally, engineers will develop apps on .NET at first, then Node.js for specific service components that Nodejs handles well.

 Java is a programming language that is focused on providing a simple, platform-independent, object-oriented programming language.

-Like .NET, Java and Node.js are more reciprocal than antagonistic.
+Like .NET, Java, and Node.js are more reciprocal than antagonistic.
 In enterprise apps, Java is the foundation, and Node.js plays a more supportive role.

-Project types that Node.js is the best for
+Project types that Node.js is the Best for